Beeliar

 Table Chart PROFILE FAQ

-The level of general health in Beeliar is notably higher than the national average with prevalence of common health conditions quite low across both younger and older age cohorts
+Beeliar's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Approximately 56% (~5,344 people) have private health cover, compared to 59.0% in Greater Perth.
-Mental health issues and asthma are the most common medical conditions, affecting 7.2 and 6.8% of residents respectively.
-Around 76.3% declare themselves completely clear of medical ailments, compared to 71.9% across Greater Perth.
-Working-age residents have low chronic condition prevalence.
-The area has 10.2% (968 people) of residents aged 65 and over, lower than the 16.3% in Greater Perth.
-Health outcomes among seniors are above average, aligning with national rankings for the general population.
+The most common medical conditions in the area were found to be mental health issues and asthma, impacting 7.2 and 6.8% of residents, respectively, while 76.3% declared themselves as completely clear of medical ailments compared to 71.9% across Greater Perth.
+Working-age residents are notably healthy with low chronic condition prevalence.
+The area has 8.2% of residents aged 65 and over (808 people), which is lower than the 16.1% in Greater Perth.
+Health outcomes among seniors are above average, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health